What Is Self-Esteem?

 People with self-esteem:

-- feel valued and accepted by others
+- feel liked and accepted

-- think positively about themselves
+- feel bad about themselves

-- feel self-critical and are hard on themselves
+- are hard on themselves

 Where Does Self-Esteem Come From?

 Parents, teachers, and others.
 The people in our lives can affect how we feel about ourselves.
 When they focus on what's good about us, we feel good about ourselves.
 When they are patient when we make mistakes, we learn to accept ourselves.
 When we have friends and get along, we feel liked.

 But if adults scold more than they praise, it's hard to feel good about yourself.
 Bullying and mean teasing by siblings or peers can hurt self-esteem, too.
 Harsh words can stick, and become part of how you think about yourself.
 Luckily, it doesn't have to stay that way.